AuFeld/AuFeld.github.io/aboutme.md

 subtitle: Pivoting to Data Science
 ---

 My name is Chase Goldfeld.
-Missing: my personal "mission statement"
+I studied Business Management, and I've always been fascinated by how different businesses operate and what drives a business to move forward.
+I started my career on the sales side of business, and then decided to start my own business and earned my real estate license.
+As a self-starter, I awlays enjoyed the challenge of building my own business.
+However, while working with developers, I always felt that my impact was fairly limited.
+I realized that I could have a larger impact in my business and my career if I knew how to: collect, process, analyze, and model data for potential financial returns of a real estate transaction aided with data visualizations.

+I love learning and witnessing first hand how tech was disrupting the real estate market, Data Science was a natural next step towards making a greater impact in my career.
 It is early in my Data Science career and almost impossible to exactly point out what kind of a Data Scientist I will become.
 If I had to choose now, I would say:

 ### Type A Data Scientist